 Racketeering for Fun and Profit

-A major thesis of this site is that at least half of the U.S. economy is unproductive; with no net benefit to society regarding those activities.
+One of this site's major contentions is that at least half of the human effort performed in the USA's economy is unproductive; they produce no net benefit to society.
 They are either intrinsically worthless or they take on a greatly inflated "value" due to an industry or profession protecting its turf.
-In several instances, it is much worse than that, because some worthless industries and professions are also hastening the demise of earth’s inhabitability.
+In several instances, it is much worse than that, because some worthless industries and professions are also hastening the demise of Earth’s inhabitability.
 Virtually every group of people that ever came together did so to serve their mutual self-interest.

 Some fundraising schemes that Mother Teresa was involved with were garish.
 Corporate magnate Robert Maxwell shamelessly used her image for a fundraising scheme, and pocketed the money that was raised.
 In another instance, Mother Teresa posed almost like a cutout of the celebrity she was, with a California "guru" cult leader standing next to her.
 The photo was taken as a condition of giving her the dough, in a studio setting.
 Later a scene was inserted into the photo's background, showing Calcutta's poor.

 It could be argued that yes, she prostituted herself, but for a good cause.
-How about all those beneficiaries of that donated money, how did they benefit?
+How about those who received the benefits of that donated money?
 The finances of Mother Teresa's ministry were somewhat of a mystery, with nobody really quite knowing how much money came in or where it went.
-That is strange "charitable" activity.
-No American charity can get away with that.
-Hitchens openly wondered where it went.
-It was not evident in her ministry.
+That was strange "charitable" activity.
+No American charity could get away with that.
+Hitchens openly wondered where it went; it was not evident in her ministry.